Updated December 16, 2025

 And when an apostrophe appears next to a quotation mark, it can be hard to tell what’s going on.

 This situation is similar to the more common one that occurs when a single quotation mark bumps up next to a double quotation mark.
-As this blog covered in a recent post, the apostrophe is the same character as the right single quotation mark.
+As covered elsewhere on Shop Talk, the apostrophe is the same character as the right single quotation mark.
 And that only adds to the confusion.

 Let’s look at some examples.